JetBrains/kotlin-web-site/docs/topics/js/js-running-tests.md

 The Kotlin Multiplatform Gradle plugin lets you run tests through a variety of test runners that can be specified via the Gradle configuration.

-When you create a multiplatform project, you can add test dependencies to all the source sets to make test annotations and functionality available for the JavaScript target:
+When you create a multiplatform project, you can add test dependencies to all the source sets, including the JavaScript target, by using a single dependency in `commonTest`:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">